Skip to main content

 Is it worth adding a battery?

-Batteries increase self-consumption but have longer payback (9–12 years).
+Batteries increase self-consumption from 30–40% to 70–90% but have a longer payback (9–12 years standalone).
 A 5 kWh battery costs £2,500–£3,500.
-If you use most electricity in the evening, have an EV or heat pump, or want backup power, a battery can make sense.
-If budget is tight, panels alone give better ROI.
+Batteries are worthwhile if you use most electricity in the evening, have an EV or heat pump, want backup power, or want to use time-of-use tariffs like Intelligent Octopus Flux.

 Related Guides